cflagg/testBranch/README.md

 Inputs are transect distance, site/plot-type specific LIDSlist and site spatial information from SSL.

 File is confirmed compatible with QGIS, not yet tested with ArcGIS.

+"NEON_CDW_transects_wkt.qml" is a QGIS style file to help display the resulting layer once within QGIS.